lynnfaraday/aresmush.com/_root/tutorials/code/chopping-block.md

 ## Force

-In Ares, admins cannot force players to execute commands, mainly because I think it's creepy.
+In Ares, admins cannot force players to execute commands, again because I think it's creepy and potentially misused.
 Admin-only commands should exist to do the things you need to do.
 As with dolist, if you find something missing, just provide [feebdack](/feedback).

 ## Thing Objects

 Ares has no "Thing" object type.
 That means no rings, no notepads, no blaster pistols, no Viper fighter craft to climb into, etc.   Why?
 All of those things are done in different ways.

-Things that were cosmetic have been supplanted by a more robust 'detail' system.
+Things that were cosmetic have been supplanted by a more robust 'detail' system that works on players as well as rooms.
 If you want a special desc for your ring or the family photo on your wall, add a detail.

-Things that were used for inventory tracking (weapons, armor, etc.) don't exist in the standard codebase because the standard codebase has no code that uses that sort of stuff.
-FS3 Combat lets you select whatever weapons and armor you want, and leaves "should I have this" up to the player and combat organizer.
+Things that were used for inventory tracking (weapons, armor, etc.) don't exist in the standard codebase because FS3 Combat uses a freeform inventory.
+It's the combat organizer's job to police characters who arm themselves with nonsensical weapons.
 If you wanted to code a different system that kept track of what gear a player had, you'd create specific database fields to track the gear, not generic @created objects.

 Things that stored code don't exist because Ares doesn't associate code with objects at all.
 Code lives on the server.
 There is no player-side code scripting.
 Notepad and multi-descer code is built into the game as globals.

-Things that were used as vehicles to drive around in don't exist because frankly I find them kind of silly.
-If you really needed to model a vehicle or elevator or whatnot, you could utilize a room with movable exits and some custom code to do emits.
+Things that were used as vehicles to drive around in don't exist because frankly I find them kind of useless.
+If you really needed to model a vehicle or elevator or whatnot, you could utilize a room with custom code for emits/exits.

 If you have trouble philosophically adapating an old-style MUSH system to Ares' Thing-less world, just [ask for help](/feedback).